 The 5 Best Guitar Power Amps – Our Pick

 Power amps give power to passive speakers.
-They are near the end of a signal chain and come in two forms: either as a solid-state units or with tubes.
+They are near the end of a signal chain and come in two forms: either as solid-state units or with tubes.
 The former is superior in terms of reliability, though the latter sounds better.

-Later on the article, we’re gonna discuss the differences between a power amp and a preamp, the different types of power amps, and the benefits are of using high-quality power amps.
+Later on in the article, we’re gonna discuss the differences between a power amp and a preamp, the different types of power amps, and the benefits of using high-quality power amps.
 But first, let’s go through our top recommendations.